chynkm/aws-vpc-api/README.md

   --profile <aws-profile-name> --region <aws-region>
 ```

-Authenticate the user using Cognito and note down the value of `IdToken`:
+Authenticate the user using Cognito and note down the value of `IdToken`, replace the value `cognito_user_pool_client_id` from the Terraform output:

 ```
 aws cognito-idp initiate-auth \